bonfire-networks/CommonsPub-Server/README.md

-# MoodleNet Federated Server - based on the CommonsPub ActivityPub Server
+# MoodleNet Federated Server

 ## About the project

-[CommonsPub](http://commonspub.org/) is a generic federated server, based on the ActivityPub and ActivityStreams web standards.

-The back-end is written in Elixir (running on the Erlang VM, and using the Phoenix web framework) to be highly performant and can run on low powered devices like a Raspberry Pi.
-Each app will likely have a bespoke front-end (though they're of course encouraged to share components).
+This back-end is written in Elixir (running on the Erlang VM, and using the Phoenix web framework).
+The client API uses GraphQL.
+The main front-end is in React (in a [seperate repo](https://gitlab.com/moodlenet/clients/react?nav_source=navbar)).

-It was forked from Pleroma with the intention of moving as much functionality as possible into frameworks/libraries, and generally turning it into a generic ActivityPub server that can power many different apps and use cases, all of them as interoperable as possible with each other, and any other ActivityPub-based fediverse app like Mastodon.

-The first projects using it are:

-* [MoodleNet](https://moodle.com/moodlenet) to empower communities of educators to connect, learn, and curate open content together

-* [Open Cooperative Ecosystem](https://opencoopecosystem.net/) to empower economic activities driven by human and ecological needs rather than profit
+This codebase was forked from [CommonsPub](http://commonspub.org/) (project to create a generic federated server, based on the ActivityPub and ActivityStreams web standards) which was originally forked from Pleroma.

 ## Installation